Skip to content

 adding white wine to a pan

-Simmer until the liquid reduces by half.
+Reduce the liquid: I let the mixture simmer gently until the liquid reduces by about half.

 simmering wine and garlic